Black-faced sandgrouse: Vocalization

 The flight call is similar to a dove's and is a rhythmic, three-note sound described as 'what-wa-wha'.
-During take-off and flight, it has a short, high, whistling note 'wheeeuw' about 0.4 seconds long, within a 2-4kHz range or a low-pitch 'chut-to-la'.
+During take-off and flight, it has a short, high, whistling note 'wheeeuw' about 0.4 seconds long, within a 2–4 kHz range or a low-pitch 'chut-to-la'.
 Another vocalization is in a series of triple-noted whistling chucking 'chuker-chuker-chuker'.
 It also has a series of shorter, lower notes 'quick-quick-quick'.